-From now until March 18th at 11:59 PM (AEDT), the elusive Qantas Gold and Qantas Platinum frequent flyer status will be a little closer within reach thanks to the carrierโs first Double Status Credits / Double Points promo for 2025.
+From now until September 3rd at 11:59 PM (AEST), Qantas Gold & Platinum frequent flyer status will be a little closer within reach thanks to the carrierโs second Double Status Credits / Double Points promo for 2025.

-Announced this week, frequent flyers can once again expect to enjoy either double status credits or double Qantas Points on all flights โ operated by Qantas and with a QF flight number โ for routes taking off between March 19th, 2025 and February 24th, 2026.
+Announced today, frequent flyers can once again expect to enjoy either double status credits or double Qantas Points on all flights โ operated by Qantas and with a QF flight number โ for routes taking off from September 4th, 2025 through August 22nd, 2026.

 All you have to do is register your choice of reward via the latest version of the Qantas App before you book your flights, and potentially map out all your travel for the coming year.
 Though do note codeshare and partner airlines flights donโt count, so steer clear of those Emirates โQFโ ticketed hops to Europe โ it must be Qantas metal.

-Thankfully, Qantasโ wet-lease agreement with Finnair is safe and is technically a QF operated flight.
-Read our review of their radical business class seat once you have the time.
+Thankfully, Qantasโ wet-lease agreement with Finnair is safe and is technically a QF-operated flight (read our review of their radical business class seat); as are hops via Alliance Airlines, National Jet, Airlink, Eastern Australia Airlines, and Sunstate Airlines.

 In a previous Double Status or Qantas Points offer, weโve been told one frequent flyer seized the opportunity to pre-plan their travel for the foreseeable future: booking a staggering 68 flights to earn an equally staggering 12,300 Status Credits โ enough to jump from Bronze to Platinum One status more than three times over.
 Not that we expect you to do the same; simply to illustrate how much you can come out on top here.